-Students work in the LSU upon return from a suspension for a period of one day or more.
-Students sometimes work in the LSU as an alternative to suspension.
-Reasons may include, but are not confined to, persistent breach of the Student Code of Conduct, breach/es of the Uniform and Appearance Policy, where a behaviour they demonstrate is so serious that it requires them to be removed from mainstream lessons, or the student body as a whole.
-The serious behaviours include but are not limited to:
+A student may be placed in the BSU if they are returning from a suspension or have persistently breached the Student Code of Conduct or for breaches of the Uniform and Appearance Expectations or where a behaviour they demonstrate is so serious that it requires them to be removed from mainstream lessons, or the student body as a whole.
+These serious behaviours include but are not limited to:

 - Insolence / rudeness to staff;

 - Defiance towards staff;

 - Bullying / threatening behaviour / harassment;

 - Physical aggression;

-- Theft from the academy;
+- Theft from the Academy;

 - Failure to follow instructions;

-- Failure to attend a Senior Detention or Senior Leadership Team Detention.
+- Failure to attend a Senior Detention, Senior Leadership Team Detention or Principal's Detention;

 - Truancy;

-- Racial / religious/homophobic/gender/sexual/disability harassment;
+- Racial/religious/homophobic/gender/sexual/disability harassment;

-- Vandalism to academy property and/or
+- Vandalism to academy property;

-- Inappropriate use of social media or electronic forms of communication which significantly disrupt the smooth running of the academy.
+- Inappropriate use of social media or electronic forms of communication which significantly disrupt the smooth running of the Academy.